Cascadia is a term that means many things to different people.

 The term Cascadia was adopted in 1970 by Seattle University professor David McCloskey, as a way to better describe our growing regional identity.
 McCloskey describes Cascadia as "a land of falling waters."
 He notes the blending of the natural integrity and the sociocultural unity that gives Cascadia its character.
 Definitions of the region's boundaries vary, but usually include the area between the Cascade Range and the Pacific Ocean, and some part of the Coast Mountains.
 Other definitions follow the boundaries of existing subnational entities, and usually include the territory of British Columbia, Washington, and Oregon, while others also include parts of California, Idaho, Alaska and Yukon.

 In general, the area in and around the Cascadia region is more commonly referred to as the Pacific Northwest.
 The area's biomes and ecoregions are distinct from surrounding areas.
 The resource-rich Salish Sea (or Georgia Basin) is shared between British Columbia and Washington, and the Pacific temperate rain forests, comprising the world's largest temperate rain forest zone, stretch along the coast from Alaska to California.
-As this vast area has common economic concerns in the primary sector of industry, it is a matter of debate whether the arid rain shadowed areas further east should be included.

 a Social Movement